Battery Types

 The redox flow battery has a long charge/discharge cycle life of more than 10,000 times and has the advantage of being usable for over ten years.
 Electrolytes based on vanadium solutions are non-combustible, and battery operation is performed at room temperature.
 Therefore, there is no danger of ignition or explosion, and there is no need for heat resistance, so operation for more than 20 years is also possible.

 On the other hand, since miniaturization is impossible, it is limited to large facilities.
-This is also because the weight energy density is only about 25 to 35 Wh/kg and only half to 1/8 of the 80 to 200 Wh/kg of lithium-ion batteries.
+This is because the weight energy density is only about 25 to 35 Wh/kg and only half to 1/8 of the 80 to 200 Wh/kg of lithium-ion batteries.
 Unless the energy density can be increased by devising the electrolytic solution, miniaturization is difficult.

-battery type | charge control mode |
+| Battery type | Charge control mode |

 |